MGRS Presenter Information

 Recognition & Awards

-The Graduate Student Association will be announcing the winners of each presentation category and providing all presenters with certificates of appreciation and recognition for their participation in the symposium.
+The Graduate Student Association will be announcing the winners of each presentation category and then we will wrap up with a few closing remarks.

 Frequently Asked Questions